Competition and Diversity in Generative AI: Model

 We study a symmetric $n$-player game and fix the intent $I$.
 For now, we'll focus on the case in which all players use the same GAIT $T$, represented by a permutation $\pi$, and we'll drop $(T, I)$ from our notation.
 We'll generalize this to the multi-GAIT case in \Cref{sec:inter-tool}.
 Players strategically choose a distribution $\bp \in \Delta(\pi)$ (which is equivalent to strategically choosing an input $\theta \in \Theta_I$ under \Cref{as:ranked,as:expressive}) over the $K$ types.
 Then, each player samples type $k \in [K]$ independently with probability $\bp_k$.

 Each type $k$ has a known nonnegative expected value $\bd_k$, which is the utility a producer receives if she is the only producer who samples it.
+For example, if consumers have heterogeneous preferences, $\bd_k$ might represent the fraction of consumers with demand for type $k$ and only type $k$.
+This captures the idea that some types are more valuable than others, perhaps because they have more consumer demand.
 But because producers impose negative externalities on one another, producers receive utility that decreases in the number of competitors who sample the same type.
 In particular, let $C_k$ be the number of players who produce type $k$.
-Then, each receives utility $\bd_k / s(C_k)$, where $s(\cdot)$ is an increasing function.
-For example, if $s(x) = x$, then players receive an equal share of the overall value $\bd_k$.
+Then, each receives utility $\bd_k / s(C_k)$, where $s(\cdot)$ is an increasing function.\footnote{In \Cref{sec:continuous}, we extend our model to handle competition in a continuous output space.
+Restricting ourselves to discrete types allows us to impose structural assumptions on GAIT behavior (in particular, \Cref{as:ranked}), which enables our theoretical analysis.} For example, if $s(x) = x$, then players receive an equal share of the overall value $\bd_k$.
 Choosing $s(x) = x^\infty$ yields the scoring rule for Scattergories: $\bd_k$ if the response is unique, and 0 otherwise.
 We refer to $s$ as a \textit{score function}, and it plays a role similar to a classical congestion function.
+The mechanics of our game $\game(n, \bd, s)$ are summarized in \Cref{fig:game-mechanics}.